 By state law, the Board of Education is responsible for the public schools.
 It generally meets twice a month - once in a work session and once in business meeting - to review, discuss and/or take action on Board and Administrative reports/proposals and to review/revise Board Policy.
 Members of the public may address the Board during the public hearings held at the monthly business meetings on an agenda item or a non-agenda item.
-Meetings dates, times, agendas, policies and documents are available on the Board's eGovernance website at: GPS eGovernance Website The Board is bipartisan and unpaid.
-Two members from each political party are elected every two years for a four-year term.
-Listings of current Board members, committees, liaison assignments, etc. may be obtained through the Communications office
+Meetings dates, times, agendas, policies and documents are available on the Board's eGovernance website at: GPS eGovernance Website the Board's eGovernance website at: <a href="https://great.org/great/gre